Be it ordained by the City of Providence:

 (1) Electronic Data Collection Report

-- The subject of a traffic or pedestrian stop shall be able to request and receive, at the police station or through the Providence External Review Authority, a physical copy of the report which includes all of the data elements identified in subsection (a)(3) within twenty-four (24) hours of the stop.
+iii) The subject of a traffic or pedestrian stop shall be able to request and receive, at the police station, a physical copy of the report which includes all of the data elements identified in subsection (a)(3) within (72) hours of the stop.

-- No later than one (1) year after the passage of this ordinance, it shall be required that, at every stop, the officer shall provide a the subject with information regarding the stop including a reference number to access their report, the officer’s name and badge number, and the contact information for the Providence External Review Authority.
+iv) No later than one (1) year after the passage of this ordinance, it shall be required that, at every stop, the officer shall provide the subject with information regarding the stop including a reference number to access their report, the officer’s federal identification number, and the contact information for the Providence External Review Authority.

 (2) Video and Audio Recording

-- The Providence Police Department shall adopt written procedures regarding the use of video and/or audio recording devices such as, but not limited to, dashboard cameras, body cameras, and digital audio recorders, should the Department utilize these devices.
-These policies shall be public records and shall include, but not be limited to without limitation, the following standards:
+i) The Providence Police Department shall adopt written policies regarding the use of video and/or audio recording devices such as, but not limited to, dashboard cameras, body cameras, and digital audio recorders, should the Department utilize these devices.
+These policies shall be public records and shall include, without limitation, the following standards:

-- The subject of a stop shall be advised by the officer that the encounter is being recorded when practicable and consistent with ensuring officer safety and the safety of others.
+2. The subject of a stop shall be advised by the officer that the encounter is being recorded when practicable and consistent with ensuring officer safety and the safety of others.

-- Once a video/audio recording of a stop has been preserved by the Police Department for further investigation beyond the minimum retention period established by policy, the subject of said stop shall be notified by the Police Department of this action and shall be informed that they, and or their legal counsel, shall have the right to request to view and listen to the recording involving them at a reasonable time and location within ten (10) business days of the request.
-Copies of such recordings shall be deemed public documents, subject to the Access to Public Records Act, R.I.
-Gen. Laws 38-2-1 et seq.
+4. Once a video/audio recording of a stop has been preserved by the Police Department for further investigation beyond the minimum retention period established by policy, the subject of said stop shall be notified by the Police Department of this action and shall be informed that they, and or their legal counsel, shall have the right to request to view and listen to the recording involving them at a reasonable time and location within ten (10) business days of the request provided that such notification does not adversely impact imminent law enforcement action.

-- The policy shall explicitly prohibit any violation of these requirements, including any attempts to disengage or tamper with the video/audio surveillance equipment or to otherwise fail to record stops as specified herein in the policy;
+6. The policy shall explicitly prohibit any violation of these requirements, including any attempts to disengage or tamper with the video/audio surveillance equipment or to otherwise fail to record stops as specified in the policy;

 (d) Traffic Stops